 We’re off-grid for electricity; both our house and cabin are powered by solar.
 We wrote a piece about how we got planning permission, to share our experiences of the planning system.

-We’re now looking further afield, to preserve and enhance habitats.
+We’re looking further afield than our own land, to preserve and enhance habitats.
 Along with three other trustees, we have registered a charity, known as Devon Culm.
-This charity will acquire land to create a nature reserve on.
-This will be supported by Bulworthy Project, but owned and managed by the charity which is independent of Bulworthy Project.
+This charity has acquired land to create its first nature reserve.
+Devon Culm is supported by Bulworthy Project, but is run independently, with decisions made by its trustees, based on its charitable objective, which is: to promote the conservation of the physical and natural environment by promoting biological diversity and carbon sequestration on the culm measures.

 For more details, go to devonculm.org.uk.